Cray-HPE/docs-csm/operations/hardware_state_manager/Remove_Duplicate_Detected_Events_From_HSM_Postgres_Database.md

    On systems larger than 1500 nodes, this step may take many hours, possibly over 24 hours.
-On such systems, it is recommended to instead proceed with the next step
+On such systems, it is recommended to instead proceed with the next step.
    Breaking the operation up into chunks facilitates visibility into progress and prevents lost progress in the event the pruning operation prematurely exits.